designbychemisax/cordova-plugin-cbeacon/README.md

 #Supported OS

+- iOS 8+

-Since CoreLocation permissions changed a bit in iOS 8, this plugin only supports iOS 8 +
+> Since CoreLocation permissions changed a bit in iOS 8, this plugin only supports iOS 8 +

 #Installation